Chosen 300 Meal Procedures beginning March 20, 2020 until FURTHER NOTICE!

-Effective March 20, 2020, Chosen 300 will be transitioning to at CARRY-OUT MEAL SERVICE until April 30, 2020 at which we will review conditions.
+Effective March 20, 2020, Chosen 300 will be transitioning to at CARRY-OUT MEAL SERVICE until further notice.
+We will update you when conditiions change.

 Churches / Organizations in the network should make the following adjustments.